Improved Distributed $\Delta$-Coloring: Introduction and Related Work

 Graph coloring---assigning colors to the vertices of the graph such that no two adjacent vertices have the same color---has been a central problem in the study of distributed graph algorithms.
 We refer to the \emph{Distributed Graph Coloring} book by Barenboim and Elkin~\cite{barenboim2013distributed}.

 Much of the focus in this area has been on computing a coloring with $\Delta+1$ colors.
-Notice that any graph has a $(\Delta+1)$ coloring, which can be computed via a trivial sequential greedy method.
+Notice that any graph has a $(\Delta+1)$ coloring, which can be computed via a trivial sequential greedy method: Iterate through the vertices in an arbitrary order and a node picks a color that is not used by any of its at most $\Delta$ already colored neighbors.
 Hence, in a sense, distributed $\Delta+1$ coloring algorithms can all be viewed as attempts at parallelizing this greedy method.
-We are getting a better and better understanding of the complexity of this problem, see e.g., the very recent work of Chang et al.\cite{chang2017optimal}, which provides a $2^{O(\sqrt{\log\log n})}$-round algorithm for $(\Delta+1)$-coloring, and the references therein.
+We are getting a better and better understanding of the complexity of this problem, see e.g., the very recent work of Chang et al.~\cite{chang2017optimal}, which provides a $2^{O(\sqrt{\log\log n})}$-round randomized algorithm for $(\Delta+1)$-coloring, and the references therein.

 On the other hand, $\Delta$-coloring is a problem of a very different nature.
-By a beautiful result of Brooks from 1941~\cite{brooks2009colouring}, every connected graph admits a $\Delta$ coloring, unless it is exactly a complete graph or an odd cycle.
+By a beautiful result of Brooks from 1941~\cite{brooks_1941,brooks2009colouring}, every connected graph admits a $\Delta$ coloring, unless it is exactly a complete graph or an odd cycle.
 The proof is of course far less trivial compared to that of $(\Delta+1)$-coloring.
 See the 1975 work of Lov\'{a}sz~\cite{lovasz1975three} for a simplified proof, which also supplies a polynomial-time centralized algorithm for computing a $\Delta$-coloring.